When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Full Face Masks

-Full face CPAP masks direct air through both your nose and mouth.
+Full-face CPAP masks direct air through both your nose and mouth.
 Most start at the bridge of your nose and end below your lower lip, but some compact versions leave most of your nose free.
+Full-face masks are the best choice for people who breathe through their mouth during sleep.
+They are also more comfortable than most nasal styles for people who have been prescribed high air pressure levels with their CPAP therapy.

-Although CPAP masks can look very different from one another, almost all of them have some very important components in common.
-If you’re not sure which part is which on your mask, the manufacturer’s instructions probably include a useful diagram of the different parts.
+Although CPAP masks can look very different from one another, most have some components in common.
+If you’re not sure which part is which on your mask, the manufacturer’s instructions should include a useful diagram to use as a visual guide.

 Preparation Phase: Before You Wear Your Mask

-Preparing yourself, your room, and your equipment before going to bed is an easy way to cut down on CPAP-related aggravation.
-These steps will likely become second nature as you get used to using your CPAP machine.
+Preparing yourself, your room, and your equipment before going to bed is an easy way to cut down on CPAP-related frustrations.
+These steps will likely become second nature as you get used to nightly CPAP therapy.

 Check Your Equipment

 Before putting on your mask, you should double-check that it is clean and assembled correctly.
-You should also make sure that your CPAP machine itself is in good condition, on a stable surface, and that there is nothing blocking any of its vents.
+You should also make sure that your CPAP machine itself is resting on a stable surface without other objects blocking any of its vents.

 Set Up Your Bedroom